 “Did you know that in your dreams you only ever see people you’ve actually seen in real life?
 Like, background people and everything?
 Every single person is someone you’ve seen before.”

-“Why are you telling me this, Brandon?”
+“Why are you telling me this, Bradley?”
 Daniel dropped his spoon, a splash of milk and Cheerios dousing the table.
 He had that terrible nightmare again last night.
-He had drowned for the seventh time now.
+He had drowned for the seventh time.
 He awoke in a bed of sheets drenched with sweat.
 Again.

 “I just read it in my new Dreams and the Human Brain book.
 Isn’t that neat, Daniel?”
-The toaster rejected two slices of burnt toast stuffed in its gut.
-Brandon snatched them in anticipation.
+The toaster ejected two slices of burnt toast stuffed in its gut.
+Bradley snatched them in anticipation.
 “That means even Alice could make an appearance in my dream!”

-Brandon snatched his backpack from the arm of the chair, whirling around for the door.
+Bradley snatched his backpack from the arm of the chair, whirling around for the door.
 “Did you know that giraffes give birth standing up?
 The baby falls seven feet to the ground when it’s born.”
 He hiked his canvas backpack further up his shoulder.
 “Dan- Daniel.
 What if we were born like that?
-Like- having to survive a seven-foot drop before we even take our first breath?
-How crazy would that be?”
+Like- having to survive a seven-foot drop before we even take our first breath?”

 “I think you did.”
 Daniel mumbled, pushing his beanie further up a massive thicket of auburn hair.
 His tongue fidgeted with the new piercing in his lip, just over a month old.
 It still stung; his lip still ached.
 Maybe the lady had pierced it wrong?
 He wasn’t sure if he liked it, but he wanted to.
 He wanted to be the person who wore a lip piercing convincingly.

 “Good morning Alice!”
-Brandon’s short legs lurched over every step, eager to stare his secret crush in the eyes.
-“Alice, did you know that the people you see in your dreams are people you’ve seen before in everyday life?
-Every single person is someone you’ve seen- even just for five seconds.
+Bradley’s short legs lurched over every step, eager to stare his secret crush in the eyes, “Alice, did you know that the people you see in your dreams are people you’ve seen before in everyday life?
+Every single person is someone you’ve seen even just for five seconds.
 Not a single face is made up.
 That means you could be in one of my dreams!
 Did you know that?”

 “Ha, ha, uh- did you know that baby giraffes— ”